 Throughout the country, there is a push to help adults who didn't graduate earn a diploma and become eligible for higher-paying jobs and higher education.
 But many never try for their high school equivalency diploma.
 Why?
 Each one has a reason.
 Each one thinks, "How can I get my GED?
 I can't."
-But the truth is, most people can pass the GED test, HiSET exam, or TASC test.
+But the truth is, most people can pass the GED test or HiSET exam.
 Here are a few reasons people think they can't pass, and why they're wrong.

 "How can I get my GED?
 It's too hard."

-Is passing the GED test, HiSET exam, or TASC test too difficult for adults without a high school diploma?
+Is passing the GED test or HiSET exam too difficult for adults without a high school diploma?
 The short answer is no. Passing the test can actually be easy.
 Part of the problem is knowing what to study.

 High school equivalency exams, which vary by state, are series of four or five tests in reading, writing, math, social studies, and science.
 Each test can be taken as many times as needed until you pass.
 By taking time and focusing on one area at a time, you can work through each subject.

 You can find out what areas you need to work on by taking either a pencil-and-paper or free online practice test.
 Your scores will show you what you need to work on.
 Once you know what to study, find a study program that will fit your needs—in your community, in a bookstore, or online.
 By sticking to a well-made study plan, any adult can pass the test.